alekitto/serializer/docs/reference/php_attributes.md

 | name (default) | string                    | yes      | The name of the additional field                 |
 | attributes     | [class-string, mixed[]][] | no       | Attributes to be applied to the additional field |

-> NOTE: `attributes` array elements are 2-elements array in which the first is the attribute class name
-> and the second is the array of arguments.
+?> `attributes` array elements are 2-elements array in which the first is the attribute class name and the second is the array of arguments.
->
-> This is needed as PHP attributes only accepts constant expressions, so "new" is not valid in that context.
+This is needed as PHP attributes only accepts constant expressions, so "new" is not valid in that context.

 ```php
 use Kcs\Serializer\Annotation\AdditionalField;